StackVista/stackstate-docs/setup/installation/kubernetes_install/aad_standalone.md

 ## Upgrade the AAD Kubernetes service

 The AAD Kubernetes service is released and upgraded together with StackState.
-In case of standalone installation the service upgrade is driven by availablity of the new version of the helm chart.
-One can follow the install steps starting from step 3 - fetching new AAD chart.
+In case of standalone installation the service upgrade is driven by availability of the new version of the helm chart therefore for upgrading one can follow the steps starting from step 3 - fetching new AAD chart.

 ## Deactivate the AAD Kubernetes service